Common Limitations of Image Processing Metrics: A Picture Story: Pitfalls related to segmentation

+\paragraph*{\textbf{Technical peculiarities}} Several technical peculiarities also have an impact on metric behavior.
+For example, the image resolution and pixel sizes highly influence the reference annotation and the predicted shapes in image processing tasks.
+Figure~\ref{fig:DSC-grid-size} illustrates how the reference annotation differs between a low resolution image (top) and a high resolution image (bottom) compared to a circle.
+The latter is more exact.
+A prediction of the same size will therefore lead to different corresponding metric values, independent of the type of the metric.
+This pitfall also applies to object detection tasks.

-\paragraph*{Oversegmentation \textit{vs.} undersegmentation} In some applications such as autonomous driving or radiotherapy, it may be highly relevant whether an algorithm tends to over- or under-segment the target structure.
-The \textit{DSC} metric, however, does not represent over- and under-segmentation equally \citep{yeghiazaryan2018family}.
-As depicted in Figure~\ref{fig:DSC-overunder}, a difference of a single pixel in the outline yields different \textit{DSC} scores (oversegmentation preferred).
-Other distance-based performance values such as the \textit{HD} are invariant to these properties.
+In some applications such as radiotherapy, it may be highly relevant whether an algorithm tends to over- or undersegment the target structure.
+The \textit{\ac{DSC}} metric, however, does not represent over- and undersegmentation equally \citep{yeghiazaryan2018family}.
+As depicted in Figure~\ref{fig:DSC-overunder}, a difference of a single layer of pixels in the outline yields different \textit{\ac{DSC}} scores (oversegmentation preferred) \cite{taha2015metrics}.
+Other boundary-based performance values such as the \textit{\ac{HD}} are invariant to these properties.